lrudzka/Time4Type-PHP/README.md

   - the code calculating the users' scores works in three modules - in the ones showing the users scores: _Main page_, _Ranking_, _User's types_, the procedure checks the users's types with _open_ status in the list of the games got from the API:
     - if the API data shows that the game is in play, the type's status is being updated for the _in play_ status, and the game's score is being updated for the current result of the match - and the type is no longer available for any changes
     - if the API data shows that the game is finished, the type's status is being updated for the _finished_ status, and the points are being calculated, according to the rules (0, 1 or 3 points)
+    - the applications sends reminding e-mail to the users with the enabled mailing service (default value) about incoming matches two days before the games.

 ## Technologies